 When to Visit

-Most places on Mackinac Island close for the winter, and getting there can be challenging.
+Most places in this Mackinac Island Luxury Travel Guide close for the winter, and getting there can be challenging.
 Oftentimes during the winter the island is only accessible by snowmobiling across the ice bridge or chartering a private plane.

 April – October is the best time to visit, since most of the stores are open (by the end of May everything on the island comes to life and all businesses are open).